Alpine-DAV/ascent/src/docs/sphinx/Utilities.rst

 When creating in situ actions, a common strategy for scripting actions a priori is to get a smaller representation of the simulation data a user expects to see in situ and create visualization actions that can then be applied to the full data set in situ.
-Replay enables the user to load in data into Ascent without using a fully integrated simulation workflow.
+Replay enables the user to load data into Ascent without using a fully integrated simulation workflow.

 Additionally, replay can be used for Ascent and algorithm development.
-Replay can load specific data set or time steps into Ascent.
+Replay can load specific data sets or time steps into Ascent.
 With replay, loading various test cases and iterating over development cycles is straight forward.

 How Do I Get Blueprint Files?
 """""""""""""""""""""""""""""
-To use replay, you first need compatible data and there are two methods for obtaining it.
+To use replay, you first need compatible data and there are two methods to obtaining it.

 Using Ascent
 ^^^^^^^^^^^^
-The ``relay`` extract saves out the Conduit Blueprint HDF5 files that replay consumes.
+The ``relay`` extract saves out Conduit Blueprint HDF5 files that replay consumes.
 Simply add the extract to the actions in the code or actions file.
 The ``relay`` extract can also sub-select the fields that are saved to reduce the total data set size.
 For more information see the :ref:`relay` section.